rupali-soni/ss-fb-app/README.md

 ## POC

 ```
-- Screenshots are attaches in poc directory for reference
+- Screenshots are attached in `poc` directory for reference.
 ```